How to Concatenate with Space in Excel (3 Suitable Ways)

 Apply CONCATENATE Function to Concatenate with Space

-• Then, you can drag the Fill Handle to copy the formula for the rest cells in column E.
+• Drag the Fill Handle to copy the formula to the remaining cells in column E.

 Concatenate with Space